Creme Diplomat Recipe (Diplomat Cream)

 Creme Diplomat is the perfect pairing for strawberries.
-The light, creamy texture also works well in sponges and the traditional French Millefeuille pastry.
+The light, creamy texture of diplomat cream also works well in sponge cakes and trifles.
 You’ll be licking the spoon for sure!

 Diplomat cream is essentially:

 Creme pattiserie (pastry cream) + whipping cream = creme diplomat.
 It’s a much lighter, less jelly-like version of pastry cream.

 If you know how to make pastry cream, then this will be easy peasy lemon squeezy.
 If you don’t, check out my pastry cream recipe.

 Diplomat cream is also known as Bavarois/Bavarian cream but was changed to ‘diplomat cream’ to honour the Bavarians in the 19th Century.
 How sweet!

 What’s the difference between pastry cream and custard?

 Pastry cream is a lot thicker than custard (creme anglaise).
 Custard uses way less cornstarch to thicken and sometimes not at all.
 It also occasionally contains single or double cream.